qgis/QGIS-Documentation/source/docs/developers_guide/unittesting.rst

   programming advocates suggest that the code should not even be written yet when you start building your tests, and then as you implement your code you can immediately validate each new functional part you add with your test.
-In practive you will probably need to write tests for pre-existing code in QGIS since we are starting with a testing framework well after much application logic has already been implemented.
+In practice you will probably need to write tests for pre-existing code in QGIS since we are starting with a testing framework well after much application logic has already been implemented.